Karrrramba/Titanic/readme.md

 | 1        | TRUE           |   254 |         38 |

 There is no difference in survival rate between numerical and non-numerical tickets.
-We have also divided each class further.
+We can further divide each class.

 ``` r
 train %>%